Welcome to the Lote Tree Learning Center!

 High School (9-12)

 For high school (grades 9 through 12), we follow the American system with 26 credit points for graduation.
 High school students will take the core subjects and several electives, of which one is the Arabic language.
 During the high school years, students will fous more on critical thinking and analyses of texts.
 They will continue and improve their inquiry skills and dive in depth into the resources.
 High schoolers are expected to do more research and writing.
-Through electives students can explore where there interests for college and university might lie.
+Through electives and tracks students can explore where there interests for college and university might lie.

 Our classes are vertical classes, which means there are two grade levels (and sometimes more, like in high school classes) within one class.
 Having different grade levels in the same classrooms is very beneficial for students.
 When the teacher works with one level students and explains a concept, the older grades often pick up on this explanation and absorb it as a revision.
 Often, we find older students assisting younger students with their questions as well.
 This fosters responsibility in the older students.
 For younger students, they find an example and buddy for support in the older students.